omeka/classic-enduser/docs/Content/Item_Types.md

 ![New element block with no input](../doc_files/itemTypeNewElm.png "New element block with no input")

 Note that an element can be created with the same name as an existing element, and the page can be saved, but that new element will disappear when the page is reloaded.

+Remember that a new element created here will be visible for review on the Item Type Elements tab in the Settings section.
+Remember also that a new element created here will not be included in any Element Sets and will not appear on that tab.

 ### Manage elements